esolen-cyber/esolen-cyber/README.md

 I am a cybersecurity professional with 9+ years in home system admin and home network building experience.
 In my free time I partake in CTF's on vulnerable machines and try my hand at bug bounty hunting.

-## Career Goal

-My journey with computers has gotten me to this point and I hope that it continues to do so.
-One day I hope to open my own security consultancy firm, performing digital and physical penetration testing.
-I am eager to start my professional technology journey, specifically aiming to join an SOC or Digital Forensics team.

-## Current Focus

-- Preparing for CompTIA Security+
-- Learning about security frameworks (ISO 27001, SOC2, NIST 800-53)
-- CTF writeups
-- Amateur bug bounty hunting

 ## Skills & Technologies

 ### Security Skills